piaoger/ModelViewer/readme.md

 ### Module Support

-require.js is used for module support.
+require.js and amdefine is used for modular JavaScript.

-requireJS compatible require will also been used in Node Server side in the future.
+Browser and Node.js sever can share some common modules with the help of amdfine.

 ### Web Worker

+WebWorker is modified to be compatible with requireJS

 ### Ui Changes

 Camera Widgets is introduced.

 ### Udpate three.js from version 32 to version 56

 THREE.Camera is now deprecated:

     we should replace it with THREE.PerspectiveCamera;

     Use lookAt to set target;

 scene.addObject and scene.addLight were replaced with the simpler scene.add; Also removeObject, removeLight etc, are now just scene.remove.

 THREE.Vertex is deprecated and use THREE.Vector3 instead;

 THREE.UV is deprecated and use THREE.Vector2 instead;

 Gemetry.uvs is deprecated and use Geometry.faceVertexUvs instead.